ssmall41/FF5-Coalition/README.md

 * the weapon types that the party can use after each crystal, and
 * whether an available jobs can use a shield at each crystal.

-For Meteor runs, it’s possible that no jobs are available after a crystal and the party must consist of only Freelancers.
+For Volcano and Meteor runs, it’s possible that no jobs are available after a crystal and the party must consist of only Freelancers.
 Coalition takes this into account.

 ## FAQs (or rather, questions I think will be asked)